 The importance of wind to air pollution is considerable.
 The direction and speed of the wind determines the horizontal dispersion and transport of the air pollutants.
 During the late autumn to early spring rainy season, the SCAB is subjected to wind flows associated with the traveling storms moving through the region from the northwest.
 This period also brings five to ten periods of strong, dry offshore winds, locally termed "Santa Anas" each year.
 During the dry season, which coincides with the months of maximum photochemical smog concentrations, the wind flow is bimodal, typified by a daytime onshore sea breeze and a nighttime offshore drainage wind.
 Summer wind flows are created by the pressure differences between the relatively cold ocean and the unevenly heated and cooled land surfaces that modify the general northwesterly wind circulation over southern California.
-Nighttime drainage begins with the radiational cooling of the mountain slopes.
-Heavy, cool air descends the slopes and flows through the mountain passes and canyons as it follows the lowering terrain toward the ocean.
+Nighttime drainage begins with the mountain passes and canyons as it follows the lowering terrain toward the ocean.
 Another characteristic wind regime in the SCAB is the "Catalina Eddy," a low level cyclonic (counterclockwise) flow centered over Santa Catalina Island which results in an offshore flow to the southwest.
 On most spring and summer days, some indication of an eddy is apparent in coastal sections.